 Have Fun Trick-or-Treating

-FastMed wishes everyone a safe and happy Halloween.
-If you should require care for an accident or injury, we’re here for you at over 100 locations throughout Arizona, North Carolina, and Texas.
+FastMed and CareSpot wish everyone a safe and happy Halloween.
+If you should require care for an accident or injury, we’re here for you at over 100 locations throughout North Carolina and Florida.
 No appointment is ever necessary.
 Just walk in, or check in online first to save time.